acarrasco/about/alejandro_readme.md

 - To be eager for learning new things
 - To be proud of what we are achieving together
 - To have a sense of ownership
-- To seek help if you are lost
+- To ask for help when you need it

 ## What you can expect from me

-- To always make time for you
+- To make time for you
+- To stand up for you
 - To give you honest feedback
-- To stand up for you
+- To coach you
-- To share any technical and personal advice that could help you (that graying hair must mean I'm getting wiser)
-- To stay up late with you if there's an off-hours incident and you are the one that can fix it
+- To stay up late or start early with you if you have to do it
-- To pay for drinks every now and then (and pizza if we need to work off-hours)
 - To catch you off guard with a joke when you least expect it